dell-asm/dell-brocade/docs/config_create_delete_activate_deactivate.md

   1. Create Config

-     The create method creates the zone config as per the parameter(config name) specified in the definition.
+     This method creates the zone config as per the parameter(config name) specified in the definition.

   2. Delete Config

-     The delete method deletes the zone config from the brocade switch device.
+     This method deletes the zone config from the Brocade switch.

   3. Activate Config

-     The activate method enables the zone config on the brocade switch device.
+     This method enables the zone config on the Brocade switch.

   4. De-activate Config

-     The deactivate method disables the zone config on the brocade switch device.
+     This method disables the zone config on the Brocade switch.

 # -------------------------------------------------------------------------
-# Summary of parameters.
+# Summary of Parameters
 # -------------------------------------------------------------------------

-    configname: (Required) This parameter defines the name of the zone config that needs to be created/deleted.
+    configname: (Required) This parameter defines the name of the zone config that needs to be created or deleted.

-	ensure: (Required) This parameter is required to call the create or delete method.
+	ensure: (Required) This parameter is required to call the 'Create Config' or 'Delete Config' method.
-    Possible values: present/absent
-    If the value of the ensure parameter is set to present, the module calls the create method.
+            The possible values are: "present" and "absent" If the 'ensure' parameter is set to present, the module calls the 'Create Config' method.
-    If the value of the ensure parameter is set to absent, the modules calls the destroy method.
+            If the 'ensure' parameter is set to absent, the module calls the 'Delete Config' method.

-    member_zone: If present, this parameter specifies the semicolon(;) separated list of zone(s) es to be added to the config.
+    member_zone: If present, this parameter defines the list of zones, separated by semicolons(;), to be added to the config.

-	configstate: If present, this parameter specifies activate or deactivate the specified zone config.
-Valid values are enable/disable.
+	configstate: If present, this parameter activates or deactivates the specified zone config.
-	Config state can be updated only when 'ensure' property is 'present'.
+	             The possible values are: "enable" and "disable" The Config state can be updated only when 'ensure' parameter is set to "present".

 # -------------------------------------------------------------------------
-# Parameter signature
+# Parameter Signature
 # -------------------------------------------------------------------------

 #Provide brocade_config type properties in *.pp manifest file

-  brocade_config { 'Democonfig:
+ brocade_config { 'Democonfig' :
+	configname  => 'Democonfig',
 	member_zone   => 'Demozone',
     ensure	   => 'present',
     configstate	=> 'disable'